 See Related: Best Things to do in Saint Paul, Minnesota

-Lake Nokomis Beach
+6. Lake Nokomis Main Beach

 Lake Nokomis Beach is one of the best lake beaches in Minneapolis due to its location.
 It is counted among the most accessible swimming lakes in Minneapolis, with clean blue water and exciting activities for your whole family.

-Spending a day at Lake Nokomis Beach is always great fun.
+Spending a day at Nokomis Beach is always great fun.
 The beach offers plenty of amenities, such as a paid parking area, picnic area, and restrooms.

 You can enjoy swimming in the clean and fresh water while your kids play in the nearby playgrounds with slides and swings along the coastline.